rmusser01/Infosec_Reference/Draft/RT.md

 		* [Looping Surveillance Cameras through Live Editing - Van Albert and Banks - Defcon23](https://www.youtube.com/watch?v=RoOqznZUClI)
 			* This project consists of the hardware and software necessary to hijack wired network communications.
 The hardware allows an attacker to splice into live network cabling without ever breaking the physical connection.
 This allows the traffic on the line to be passively tapped and examined.
 Once the attacker has gained enough knowledge about the data being sent, the device switches to an active tap topology, where data in both directions can be modified on the fly.
 Through our custom implementation of the network stack, we can accurately mimic the two devices across almost all OSI layers.
 We have developed several applications for this technology.
 Most notable is the editing of live video streams to produce a “camera loop,” that is, hijacking the feed from an Ethernet surveillance camera so that the same footage repeats over and over again.
 More advanced video transformations can be applied if necessary.
 This attack can be executed and activated with practically no interruption in service, and when deactivated, is completely transparent.
 		* [Sniffing Sunlight - Erik Kamerling - ANYCON2017](http://www.irongeek.com/i.php?page=videos/anycon2017/102-sniffing-sunlight-erik-kamerling)
 			* Laser listening devices (laser microphones) are a well understood technology.
 They have historically been used in the surreptitious surveillance of protected spaces.
 Using such a device, an attacker bounces an infrared laser off of a reflective surface, and receives the ricocheted beam with a photoreceptor.
-If the beam is reflected from a surface that is vibrating due to sound (voice is a typical background target), that sound is subsequently modulated into the beam and can be demodulated at the receptor.
+If the beam is reflected from a surface that is vibrating due to sound (his a typical background target), that sound is subsequently modulated into the beam and can be demodulated at the receptor.
 This is a known attack method and will be briefly discussed.
 However, does this principle also hold for non-amplified or naturally concentrated light sources?
 Can one retrieve modulated audio from reflected sunlight?
 The idea of modulating voice with sunlight was pioneered by Alexander Graham Bell in 1880 with an invention called the Photophone.
 A Photophone uses the audio modulation concept now used in laser microphones, but relied on a concentrated beam of sunlight rather than a laser to communicate at distance.
 Considering that Bell proved that intentionally concentrated sunlight can be used to modulate voice, we will explore under what natural conditions modulated audio can be found in reflected ambient light.
 Using off the shelf solar-cells and handmade amplifiers, Erik will demonstrate the use of the receiver side of a historic Photophone to identify instances of modulated audio in reflected light under common conditions.
 		* [Red Teaming Back and Forth 5ever Fuzzynop - Derbycon4](https://www.youtube.com/watch?time_continue=6&v=FTiBwFJQg64)
 		* [Advanced Red Teaming: All Your Badges Are Belong To Us - DEF CON 22 - Eric Smith and Josh Perrymon](https://www.youtube.com/watch?v=EEGxifOAk48)
 		* [Operating in the Shadows Carlos Perez - Derbycon5](https://www.youtube.com/watch?v=NXTr4bomAxk)